 Safety in AUSD Schools

-Unfortunately, two of our campuses, Shadow Hills Elementary and Creekside Early Learning Center, were vandalized this past weekend.
+Dear AUSD Families, Unfortunately, two of our campuses, Shadow Hills Elementary and Creekside Early Learning Center, were vandalized this past weekend.
 We are working closely with the Sheriff’s Department and seek your assistance in identifying those responsible for damaging classrooms, the little league fields, and recovering stolen computers.
 Individuals on four motorcycles drove through campus and are believed responsible for the damage and theft.
 If you have any helpful information, please contact the Sheriff’s Department.
+Sincerely, Dr. Newman

 Liberty Charter High School Showcase and Open House!
 Coming to Alpine in August of 2022!